gabelul/claude-code-skill-activator/README.md

 ## Features

+- **Interactive wizard** - no CLI flags to remember, menu walks you through everything
 - **Flexible AI** - use Claude Code CLI (no API key) or any OpenAI-compatible provider
 - **Works offline** - AI runs once for indexing, matching is instant
 - **Portable** - copy folder, run anywhere